 This has given rise to the notion the Wii U isn’t very good (it’s “crap” my colleague confidently claimed, even though he’s not played on one).
 This is incorrect – it’s fantastic.
 In fact, it’s our second favourite games console ever, right behind the almighty SNES.

-The Top 10 Glorious Wii U Exclusives!
+The 10 Best Wii U Exclusives

 With the Switch on the way, Wii U prices will likely be plummeting over the coming months.
 It’s a good opportunity to pick one up on the cheap, with many discounted bundles no doubt on the way.

-The console has amassed an exceptional array of exclusives and, with its innovative GamePad controller and a huge back catalogue of classic NES, SNES, and N64 games to download, there really is no excuse (it can also play Wii games).
+The console has amassed an exceptional array of exclusives and, with its innovative GamePad controller and a huge back catalogue of classic NES, SNES, and Nintendo 64 games to download, there really is no excuse (it can also play Wii games).

 10. Bayonetta 2

 The action-adventure, hack and slash sort of thing received sweeping critical acclaim but, do note, it’s not for everyone.

 Some would argue this should be near the top of this list, but we found its relentless cut-scenes and irritatingly bad dialogue somewhat annoying.

 9. Wonderful 101

 Do note, the legendary Famitsu magazine in Japan handed it a near perfect score.
 It’s also one for superhero fans, as you command a small army of the dudes and take on the world.
 Hell yeah!

 The idea is to cover as much (or all) of your enemy’s arena in ink.
 This, simply put, makes it an epic online multiplayer option with frantic matches.

 7. Xenoblade Chronicles X

 A colossal JRPG with incredible scope and which simply demands hours and hours of play.
 If the trailer doesn’t get you frothing at the mouth, nothing will.
 It’s huge!

 6. Zelda, Zelda, Zelda!

 First off, the Dynasty Warriors style beat-em-up Hyrule Warriors was a great big slice of fun in 2014 – the license was handed to Omega Force and Team Ninja, who did a fine job.

 Nintendo, however, gave a HD makeover to two stunning titles from its Legend of Zelda action-adventure franchise.
 The Wind Waker (first released in 2002) features cell shaded graphics and is a charming, peaceful, and mesmerising experience.

 There is also Twilight Princess (from 2006), the darkest game from the series which features Midna, one of the best characters Nintendo has ever created.

 5. Super Mario Maker

 This one burst out of nowhere!
 Nintendo decided to let players take control of the Mario series and design levels in the style of several of its most recognisable 2D entries.

 The result is a game perfect for creative people looking to design levels.
 Anyone who loves Mario games (which should be everyone on Earth) will also rejoice at being inundated with a perpetual stream of new levels.

 4. Pikmin 3

 It’s a title which should have been up for Game of the Year but was ignored – we have noted to be considered for this a game, seemingly, must be an ultra-violent CoD or GTA clone, but there you go.

 After you’re stranded on an unknown planet, you’re left to command a small army of obedient plant-based animals who will help you to stash food in order to survive.

 3. Donkey Kong Country: Tropical Freeze

 The general disdain for it was alarming, with some claiming it was another boring 2D platformer for kids.
 As a result, GameSpot gave it 6/10.
 Destructoid gave it 10/10.
 The latter is correct.

 Tropical Freeze takes the Donkey Kong Country games from the SNES and adds new life.
 It’s a living breathing world you enter, in a platformer which challenges Mario’s brilliance and often betters it.

 2. Mario Kart 8

 The Mario Kart series is legendary and in many ways remains the ideal video game.
 It’s a colossal amount of fun and seems to unite even notoriously belligerent gamers on its brilliance.

 Mario Kart 8 followed it up and it’s even better!
 It’s breathtaking stuff and absolutely comes alive during the online races, where up to 12 people across the world can compete in roller coaster courses boasting relentless imagination and shortcuts we’re still discovering.

 There’s no denying this is a masterpiece.
 Over two years on and we’re playing it non-stop and simply not getting bored of it.
-If you want more fun in your life, the Wii U is worth it for this game alone.

 1. Super Mario 3D World

 What Nintendo did with Super Mario 3D World is take the fun of traditional Mario platformers and put the new title on an epic scale.

-It should also be seen as Nintendo’s towering achievement on the Wii U and a fine example as to why it is one of the leading games developers in the world.
+It should also be seen as Nintendo’s towering achievement on the Wii U and a fine example as to why it is one of the leading game developers in the world.